Pass The Butter Please..

 Diacetyl is the most controversial of all custard notes and the one that generates the most debate and concern.
 It also exists in nature and is a by-product of fermentation.
 It is present in a wide variety of desserts, breads, coffee, alcohols, certain fruits, and dairy products such as cheese, milk, and creams.
 It’s also common in lollies or candy.

-Due to its presence naturally, many concentrated flavours and e liquids will have at least small traces of diketones and or custard notes.
-It’s virtually impossible to produce vanilla custard without the molecule that provides such a flavour.
+Due to its presence naturally, many concentrated flavours and e-liquids will have at least small traces of diketones and or custard notes.
+As an example, It’s virtually impossible to produce an authentic tasting vanilla custard without the molecule that provides such a flavour.

 (Links for additional information on these custard notes at the bottom of this post)